ehirsch/gradle-react-plugin/README.md

 task myJSX( type: JSXTask ) {
     sourcesDir = 'src/react'
     destDir = 'out'
+    // optional
+    options {
+        extension = 'js' // js is the default extension }
 }
 ```
 (You can try this at the configuration example project)